lbfalvy/aoc23/README.md

-My solutions for Advent of Code 2023
+My solutions for Advent of Code 2023.

+The days' input is read from `inputs/dayN.txt`.